sfnx99/comp3900_project/identity-owner/walletapp/README.md

 ### Installation with Docker

-It works by doing the following command in the root directory.
+It works by doing the following command in the entities root directory. (identity-owner)

 ```bash
 docker-compose up